krupakar0307/ecs-proj/README.md

-# ECS Assignment Project
+# ECS Infra setup in private subnets along with RDS

-This project implements a robust AWS infrastructure using ECS (Elastic Container Service) with Application Load Balancer, RDS database, and AWS Secrets Manager integration.
+This project implements a AWS infrastructure using ECS (Elastic Container Service) with Application Load Balancer, RDS database, and AWS Secrets Manager integration.

 Requirement overview